Hurricane Alma (1966): Florida

 Hurricane Alma affected the entire state of Florida with strong winds and rainfall.
 While the hurricane passed east of the Dry Tortugas, a station recorded winds of 125 mph, which were the highest winds on land.
 The station also recorded a pressure of 970 mbar, which was the lowest pressure recorded on land.
 Wind gusts reached 70 mph in Key West, causing a power outage.
 Rising tides flooded streets in the city, including A1A which sustained damage to an adjacent seawall.
-Damage in the lower Florida Keys was estimated at around $300,000.
+Damage in the lower Florida Keys was estimated at $300,000.
 In southwestern Florida, the hurricane heavily damaged the mango crop.
 High rainfall totals occurred across the state, peaking at 9.94 in in Dania Beach near Miami.
 There were eight tornadoes or funnel clouds in the state, including one in Dade County that damaged a home.
 Along the west coast of Pinellas County, the storm damaged the grapefruit crop.
 High winds, including a gust of 93 mph, caused power outages in the Tampa Bay Area.
 A wind gust knocked a car off of a bridge between Tampa and St. Petersburg, although the occupants were able to escape safely.
 As it paralleled the coastline, Alma produced a storm tide of 10 ft in New Port Richey.
 The high tides caused significant flooding in Cedar Key.
 In northern Florida where Alma moved ashore, wind gusts reached 100 mph in Crawfordville; the high winds damaged the local tobacco crop.
 There were six deaths, of which two were electrocutions, two were drownings, and two were from heart attacks related to the storm.
 One of the deaths was a man who had a heart attack while preparing to evacuate.
-Damage throughout Florida was estimated at around $10 million.
+Damage throughout Florida was estimated at $10 million.
 This was less than other storms of similar intensity, due to the sparse population of the affected area.